stjudecloud/docs/docs/guides/data/types-of-data.md

 1. Reads were aligned to HG19 using [bwa backtrack][bwa] (`bwa aln` + `bwa sampe`) using default parameters.
 2. Post processing of aligned reads was performed using [Picard][picard] `CleanSam` and `MarkDuplicates`.
-3. Variants were called using the [Bambino][bambino-paper] variant caller (you can download Bambino [here][bambino-download] or by navigating to the [Zhang Lab page][bambino-program] where the  "Bambino package" is listed as a dependancy under the CONSERTING section).
+3. Variants were called using the [Bambino][bambino-paper] variant caller (you can download Bambino [here][bambino-download] or by navigating to the [Zhang Lab page][bambino-program] where the  "Bambino package" is listed as a dependency under the CONSERTING section).
 4. Variants were post-processed using an in-house post-processing pipeline that cleans and annotates variants.
 This pipeline is not currently publicly available.
 5. Variants were manually reviewed by analysts and published with [the relevant Pediatric Cancer Genome Project (PCGP) paper][pcgp-landing-page].
 6. Post-publication, variants were lifted over to HG38 (the original HG19 coordinates are stored in the `HG19` INFO field.).